mrdinkelman/mage-shipping-insurance-module/README.md

 Module allows to add shipping insurance for your orders.
 There are key ideas for it:
   - User can enable/disable feature in general in Admin panel
   - User can specify rates for insurance based on percentage of order or specify fixes amount
-  - User can enable/disabple feature for any shipping method
+  - User can enable/disable feature for any shipping method
-  - Module supports build-in Magento shipping methods and custom shipping methods implemented by other deveopers or from Magento Community
+  - Module supports build-in Magento shipping methods and custom shipping methods implemented by other developers or from Magento Community
   - Info about Shipping insurance will be added to invoices, credit memo and other needed places.

 ### Some screens - public: